ringcentral-ruby/glip-poster-ruby/README.md

 https://hooks.glip.com/webhook/11112222-3333-4444-5555-666677778888
 ```

-You can instantiate the `Glip::Poster` class with the full URL or the webhook ID (GUID) only.

 ## Usage

 First you have to initialize your poster and then you can use `send_message` to send your message.
 You must have a webhook URL configured in Glip using the "Glip Webhooks" integration.